 When Jane and I began homeschooling more than thirty years ago, almost no one gave up or quit homeschooling.
 You began and you finished the task—at least until, if not through, high school.
 But in recent years the “drop-out rate” of homeschool parents is growing rapidly, with many quitting after only a year or two of trying.
 (By the way, it takes two to three years to get the feel and rhythm of successful tutorial education!)
 We attribute much of this drop-out increase to over planning and feeling the importance of including too much in every learning day.

 The world tells us we need to do so much.
-“Core Standard” and “No Child Left Behind” suggest that we have to teach to the test.
+“Core Standard” and “No Child Left Behind” suggests that we have to teach to the test.
 Other well-meaning homeschoolers and their zealous blogs, Pinterest pages, and Facebook posts make whatever we’re doing seem inadequate.
 And so we add even more to our already burdensome load.

 It’s a lie!
 An absolute lie!